ICOs for Thai Property Crowdfunding

 These risks and uncertainties might scare and discourage the microfinance investor with an investment amount too small to accomplish a cross-border due diligence.
 Therefore, a two-tier structure with the crowdfunding platform as the man in the middle has distinct advantages.
 A private investor will find it more attractive to have a domestic contractual partner, contracts in his own language and under domestic legislation.

 Loan or equity could do property funding.
 Under the two-tier structure, this requires a corporate or contractual arrangement between the crowdfunding platform and the Thai limited company and/or its Thai or foreign shareholders.
 The separation from the crowdfunding agreements with the (partnership of) crowd investors gives the crowdfunding the flexibility to decide on a case to case basis whether to invest in a property project by loans, by shareholdings, by arrangements with the shareholders or by a combination of these three alternatives.

 The protection mechanism for the crowd investors regarding the Thai participants

 Thailand´s foreigner legislation requires the involvement of Thai citizens in many property investment structures.
 However, the Thai partners might not qualify as an investor in such a crowdfunding project and, therefore, their participation has to be financed by the crowd investors.
 As a consequence, this creates additional financial risk and the need for a flexible protection mechanism.

-The design and implementation of such protection mechanism are required for each property investment, with or without crowdfunding.
+The design and implementation of such protection mechanisms are required for each property investment, with or without crowdfunding.
 In fact, it is the typical character of any foreign direct investment in Thailand.
 Therefore, the proved and tested tools and modules should be utilized to secure the piece of paradise investment for the crown funders.